 Community benefit funds offer the community a significant opportunity to plan for and develop community initiatives that could have long term, lasting benefit [6].
 These funds, when allocated in alignment with community vision, values, and aspirations, can foster a deeper sense of ownership and belonging among community members.
 Social Identity Theory scholars accept that individuals draw significant part of their identity from the social groups and the environment to which they belong [7].
 This theory suggests that people strive to maintain a positive social identity by aligning themselves with groups that share their values, beliefs, and interests.
 When community benefit sharing initiatives aligned with these needs, they reinforce the sense of belonging among community members, strengthening their collective identity, and motivating them to drive social change.

 Lastly, the idea that developers are solely looking for economic growth still prevails in our culture, as a result moving towards a more inclusive approach that prioritizes prosperity for both developers and communities is not only ethically imperative but also strategically advantageous.
 By aligning economic objectives with broader social and environmental goals, developers can social-proof their investments.
-Adopting a mindset that values social responsibility and shared value creation, will enable developers to unlock new opportunities for sustainable growth and to contribute to the just transition.
+Adopting a mindset that values social responsibility and shared value creation, will enable developers to unlock new opportunities for fair and sustainable growth and to contribute to the just transition.

 References